search ]

 console.log(birthYear); // Output: 1995

-// birthYear = 2000; // Error: Assignment to constant variable.
+// birthYear = 2000; // Error: You cannot reassign a constant

-var globalVar = "I am a global variable";
+var globalVar = 'I am global';

 function testVar() {

-var functionVar = "I am a function variable";
+var functionVar = 'I am a function variable';

 console.log(globalVar); // Accessible